RalphSchuurman/TipSelector-ABSA/README.md

 - create_synsets_function.py creates the synsets for the information tokens and compares them using Wu & Palmer similarity (Wu & Palmer, 1994).
 - create_tips_absa.py is the main file to create tips using the proposed ABSA method
 - create_tips_baseline.py is the main file to create tips using the Baseline method
 - extract_aspects_function_absa.py extracts performs ABSA to extract information tokens (aspects) and sentiment using BERT.
-This is code from Li et al. (2019) modified to return aspects and sentiments.
+This is code from Li et al. (2019) modified to return aspects and sentiments and modified to work on the TipSelector Data.
 - extract_tokens_baseline.py extracts information tokens using the baseline method
 - LDA_function.py performs LDA to find similar hotels in combination with the amenities
 - BERT_Review contains the post-trained BERT model from Xu et al. (2019) with the ABSA layer from Li et al. (2019)